Code-Institute-Submissions/solomo/README.md

 I wanted the site to be very simple and cheerful but still communicate a powerful commercial message which is easily understood.

-Users visiting the site should immediately identify with the concept and very quickly decide which one of the three product bundles on offer applies to them.
+Customers should immediately identify with the concept and readily determine which product applies to them.

-SoLoMo offers local business's a suite of product bundles which include;

-- A mobile first design website
-- Search Engine Optimisation focused on geographic location
-- Social media account setup and integration

 ### User Story